Birth control and yeast infections

 The cause of yeast infections is basically an imbalance of the good and bad bacterial formations.
 Yeast infections are found in parts of the body that are usually warm and moist.
 These are the breeding grounds of bacteria.
 While yeast infections can actually be caused by a number of things from stress to sexual activities, birth control provides a different hormonal imbalance that can also trigger a yeast infection.

 Many people attempt to balance their internal bacteria by eating yogurt.
 The L. Acidophilus bacteria help to prevent yeast infections.
-If consuming yogurt isn’t to your tastes or you are lactose intolerant, there are pills that are available at a good health food store.
+If consuming yogurt isn’t to your tastes or you are lactose intolerant, there are pills that are available at a good quality health food store.
 There are over the counter creams that can also be used to assist in relieving the discomfort and eliminating the problem.

 The effect that birth control has on the body will be maintained as long as you take the birth control product.
 This means that just because you eliminate the yeast infection once, it will probably return.
 Some people have repetitive problems with birth control and yeast infections.